These prestigious industry awards are presented to outstanding individuals annually at the SMPTE Awards Gala.

 The Fellow Grade of membership is awarded to individuals who have, by proficiency and contributions, attained an outstanding rank among engineers or executives in the motion-picture, television or related industries.

-The SMPTE Progress Medal honors the individual by recognizing outstanding technical contributions to the progress of engineering phases of the motion picture, television, or motion imaging industries.
+The SMPTE Progress Medal honors the recipient by recognizing outstanding technical contributions to the progress of engineering phases of the motion picture, television, or motion imaging industries.
 The Progress Medal may be awarded annually, and it should be awarded for an invention or for research or development, which, in the opinion of the Committee, has resulted in a significant advance in the development of motion picture, television or motion imaging technology.
 In considering an award to an individual, continued technical contributions over a period of years should be weighed as an important factor.

 The David Sarnoff Medal, sponsored by SRI International, honors the recipient by recognizing outstanding contributions to the development of new techniques or equipment which have contributed to the improvement of the engineering phases of television technology, including large-venue presentations.

-The Samuel L. Warner Memorial Medal, sponsored by Warner Bros., honors the individual by recognizing outstanding contributions in the design and development of new and improved methods and/or apparatus for motion picture sound, including any step in the process.
+The Samuel L. Warner Memorial Medal, sponsored by Warner Bros., honors the recipient by recognizing outstanding contributions in the design and development of new and improved methods and/or apparatus for motion picture sound, including any step in the process.